 The TAE is specified for a specific set of signals/transmitter configuration/transmission mode.

-[For a specific set of signals/transmitter configuration/transmission mode, the OTA Time Alignment Error (OTA TAE) is defined as the largest timing difference between any two different NR signals.]
+For a specific set of signals/transmitter configuration/transmission mode, the OTA Time Alignment Error (OTA TAE) is defined as the largest timing difference between any two different NR signals.
 The OTA time alignment error requirement is defined as a directional requirement at the RIB and shall be met within the OTA coverage range.

 9.6.3.2 Minimum requirement for BS type 1-O